 - accredit certification bodies as competent to certify reserved-designation products and audit their operations

 - monitor the use of recognized reserved designations and authorized added-value claims.

 The Conseil is registered as a public authority with Québec’s Inspector General of Financial Institutions.
 Its head office is located at 4.03 – 201 boulevard Crémazie Est, Montréal, QC, H2M 1L2, Canada.

 The Conseil is made up of a Board that is assisted in its work by a number of expert committees.
 Its operations are governed by Bylaws (in French).
 All members of the Board, the expert committees and staff must abide by a Code of Ethics and Deontology (in French).

-- Mission: To guarantee the authenticity of distinctive agri-food products through supervision and certification of reserved designations and added-value claims legally recognized by the Québec government.
+- Mission: To act as guardian and defender of the authenticity of distinctive agri-food products recognized by the Québec government.

-- Values: Integrity — Professionalism — Engagement — Collaboration.
+- Values: Integrity — Skills — Pride — Audacity — Cooperation.

 In 2023, the Conseil submitted its 2023‑2026 Strategic Plan to the Minister.
 The plan focuses on three major issues:

 - increased protection and enhancement of the authenticity of Quebecois products and collective know-how;